following material has been excerpted from the book

 the Jedi Order.
 The Council did not prohibit Jedi who served the Goddess

-to cease doing so, a decision, I believe, was misguided.
+from continuing to do so, a decision I believe was misguided.

 Lest you think I am suggesting otherwise, Kapekos was a model Jedi.
 But he